slyon/ubuntu-maintainers-handbook/DocTriage.md

 In order to maintain a line of communication with the community and keep Ubuntu's documentation up to date, doc triage has been added as a task to do during [bug triage](BugTriage.md).

+## Tooling
+[Discourse Triage](https://snapcraft.io/dsctriage) is used for working with documentation hosted on Discourse.
+Documentation for the tool is located on [GitHub](https://github.com/lvoytek/discourse-triage).
+It can be installed with

+    sudo snap install dsctriage

+As a part of daily triage, running the base command will show relevant comments for the previous day or over the weekend.

+    dsctriage

+To run a previous day's triage, provide the relevant date or previous day of the week such as:

+    dsctriage 2023-04-27

+or

+    dsctriage friday

 ## Types of Updates

 Documentation updates fall into a few categories that require different levels of action.
 They are: